iLert/docs/integrations/amazon-sns/outbound-via-lambda.md

 ![](../../.gitbook/assets/ilert%20%2851%29.png)

-4. Go to the alert sources tab and open the alert source whose incidents you want to publish to Amazon SNS.
-Click on the **Incident actions** tab and then on the **Add new incident action** button
+4. Go to the alert sources tab and open the alert source whose alerts you want to publish to Amazon SNS.
+Click on the **Alert actions** tab and then on the **Add new alert action** button

 ![](../../.gitbook/assets/ilert%20%2847%29.png)